Stop smoking service

 The hospital stop smoking service team can provide more advice and information before, during or after your admission.
 Call us on 020 8725 4234.

 Ask your ward staff to refer you if you would like to be seen on the ward during your admission.
-(Ward staff please see referral form)
+Note to staff: patients can be referred using ICLiP, just search in Orders for ‘Smoking Cessation’.

 Out-patients or Pre/Post admission